 A blog will help your company gain visibility and build brand awareness in more than one way:

-- as you start ranking in Google searches, more and more people will stumble upon your blog
+- as you start ranking in Google searches, an increasing number of people will stumble upon your blog

-- other websites will link back to you, which will get your blog in front of their readers
+- other websites will link back to you, which will expose your blog to their readers, as well

-- an influencer can come to your blog, love the content and decide to share it with his email subscribers (your content can become viral!)
+- an influencer can come across your blog, love the content and decide to share it with his followers (your content can become viral!)

-- a journalist can discover your content, love your perspective and link to it in one of their articles or reach out to get a quote from you
+- a journalist can discover your content, appreciate your perspective and mention it in one of their articles or reach out to get a quote from you

 All this is perfectly viable for your business, as long as you focus on one thing only: publishing excellent content that educates, entertains, and motivates your audience.